How the resume has changed, and what it means to you?

 How important is LinkedIn and how can I make sure I am using it correctly?

-LinkedIn is your most important tool right now!
+LinkedIn profile optimization service is your most important tool right now!
 The world is digital, and the job market is going right along with it.
 Think about it this way, if you view a Facebook profile with boring information how long are you really going to look at it?
 LinkedIn is the same, recruiters are all over LinkedIn looking for the right candidate.
 Make sure you have a picture, list your jobs the same way as they are explained in your resume.
 Make sure you have a great summary written in first of third person.
 This is what people will read first, don’t re-explain your resume, simply highlight you education, skills, accomplishments and put your easiest contact method!
 Sometimes it’s really hard to contact people on LinkedIn!
 The easier you make it, the more you’ll be contacted!
 Also use the head line!
 There are 140 characters there for you to use!
 Make it say more than just your current positon!

 What are some of the biggest changes and trends in resumes and job search?